 Graduate Entry Prespecialty in Nursing (GEPN)

 The faculty believe that the art of nursing is as important as the science of nursing and are committed to understanding, developing, and evaluating clinical competency.
 The curriculum is carefully crafted to provide students both traditional and alternative pedagogical approaches to teaching and learning.
-Interprofessional relationships with the School of Medicine and the Physician Associate program offer students opportunities to learn with their colleagues in a truly collaborative environment.
-We also use resources such as the Yale Center for British Art and the Yale School of Music to enhance observational and auscultative abilities.
+We use resources from Yale University, Yale New Haven Hospital and the local New Haven community to provide students with learning and creative opportunities in becoming a nurse.

 Upon completion of the prespecialty year, students continue on with their graduate studies which includes theory, practice, and research.
 Students are admitted into their designated specialty when accepted into the program.
 The Certificate in Nursing and a license to practice nursing in Connecticut are the two prerequisites required for the GEPN student to continue with their graduate work to earn their MSN degree.

 All GEPN applicants must submit and complete an online NursingCAS application and pay a non-refundable application fee of $80.
 In addition to the online application, the following elements of a complete application are required:

 |Three letters of recommendation submitted electronically through the application system

 |Official copies of transcripts for any postsecondary institutions attended and/or WES evaluation of coursework taken outside the US or Canada

 |English language proficiency exam results (TOEFL or IELTS) for all applicants whose native language is not English and who did not receive the equivalent of a US bachelor’s degree at an institution where English is the primary language of instruction.

 |An integrated and comprehensive essay and 1-4 short answer essays (prompts to essay questions and short answer essays are available in the application portal)